-Huntingdon Pennsylvania is home to Raystown Lake, which is the largest lake within the state.
-Around 44 miles south of State College, home of Penn State University, and around a 3-hour drive from Washington DC, it is a great place for boating, swimming, mountain biking, scuba diving, and fishing during the warmer months.
+Did you know that Raystown Lake is the largest lake within the state of Pennsylvania?
+Around 44 miles south of State College, home of Penn State University, and around a 3-hour drive from Washington DC, it is a great place for boating, swimming, mountain biking, scuba diving, and fishing during warmer months.
 The nearby town of Huntingdon, PA, set along the Juanita River dates to 1767.
-Huntingdon is home to the nation’s oldest automobile museum, Swigart Museum.
+It’s home to the nation’s oldest automobile museum, Swigart Museum.
 Lincoln Caverns are another highlight.
 The region also offers Winter Fireplace Getaway specials, where qualifying group bookings can receive a free painting, cake decorating, yoga or professional coffee tasting class.

 Raystown Lake has 12 public access areas across 29,000 acres of land.
 In summer, it’s a great place to picnic, go boating or fishing.
 Visitors can also hit the trails for a hike or go hunting.
 The area is operated and maintained by the Army Corps of Engineers.